 Guide to Estimating Calorie Needs

-Calories are the unit of measure that are used for calculations of the amounts of energy inside foods.
-We use this to show how much energy and hat kind of energy is found within the contents of the food we eat.
+Calories are the unit of measure used for calculating the amounts of energy inside foods.
+We use this to show how much energy and what kind of energy is found within the contents of the food we eat.
 One kilocalorie is technically the amount of heat needed to raise the temperature of one kilogram of water by 1 degree Celsius.
 The calorie is then just a 1000th of a kilocalorie.

-Technically the calories we use in nutrition are going to be the kilocalorie we use for measures of changing degrees of water.
+Technically the calories we use in nutrition will be the kilocalorie we use to measure changing degrees of water.
 The daily caloric needs are measured in the thousands.

 Another measure that scientists may use is going to be the kilojoule.
-This is done by simply multiplying the number of kilocalories by 4.2. we will mostly see this used in the packaging found outside of the united states.
+This is done by simply multiplying the number of kilocalories by 4.2. we will mostly see this used in packaging outside the united states.

-All of these are known to have a margin of error when using them, so it is good to always take them as close estimates, and not as exact science.
+All of these are known to have a margin of error when using them, so it is good to always take them as close estimates and not as an exact science.
 The results can always be too high or too low.
-So, you should keep a constant track on the changes in your own body throughout the finding of your values.
+So, you should constantly track the changes in your body throughout the finding of your values.

-There is never going to be the exact same expenditure by a person on a day to day basis.
-This is due to the many factors that going into the use of energy.
-But one thing that will remain mostly constant is going to be the basal metabolic rate, or the BMR.
-This is the rate that your body will expend energy on activities of maintenance like keeping organs functioning, the body alive, and other small features such as this.
-The BMR is the lowest when you are sleeping, and most methods are actually going to look at it when you are awake and in controlled rest conditions in a normal temperature environment.
+There will never be the same expenditure by a person on a day to day basis.
+This is due to the many factors that go into energy use.
+But one thing that will remain mostly constant is going to be the basal metabolic rate or the BMR.
+This is the rate at which your body will expend energy on maintenance activities like keeping organs functioning, the body alive, and other small features.
+The BMR is the lowest when you sleep, and most methods will look at it when you are awake and in controlled rest conditions in a normal temperature environment.
 For a rough estimate of your own basal metabolic rate, we use the calculations:

-- Men BMR equals 1 times body weight in kg times 24 hours.
+- Men’s BMR equals 1 times body weight in kg times 24 hours.

-- Women BMR equals 0.9 times body weight in kg times 24 hours.
+- Women’s BMR equals 0.9 times body weight in kg times 24 hours.

-These are really accurate with people that are average in terms of body fat levels.
-The higher the percentage of body fat, the fewer number of calories you are going to burn.
+These are accurate with average people in terms of body fat levels.
+The higher the body fat percentage, the fewer calories you will burn.
 Muscle burns more calories than fat to keep it going.

-Increasing you metabolic rate and not overeating will cause you to eliminate fat easily.
+Increasing your metabolic rate and not overeating will cause you to eliminate fat easily.

 Average Daily Activity Level

-This is an hour to hour approach to see your calorie needs on a daily basis.
+This is an hour to hour approach to see your calorie needs daily.
 We divide the found BMR by 24 to find the per hour amount.
-Then you can add the numbers of calories demanded by your activity level and see what you get in the hours.
-The lean mass matters here, due to the burning of calories being greater for the bigger muscles.
+Then you can add the number of calories your activity level demands and see what you get in the hours.
+The lean mass matters here because the burning of calories is greater for the bigger muscles.
 So, we have some different multipliers to look at and utilize based on this information.

-The energy expenditure guide can be used to find the activity you are doing and the effect it has on how many calories are being burned.
-This is the same kind of information used by the apps and calories trackers to determine our expenditures while being active.
+The energy expenditure guide can be used to find your activity and its effect on how many calories are burned.
+This is the same kind of information used by the apps and calorie trackers to determine our expenditures while being active.

 This term is used in relation to energy.
-In this, 1 MET is equal to the energy used when sitting or lying down.
-This is 3.5 ml of O2 per kg per min. another way to write it would be as 1 kcal per kg per hour.
-Under conditions of activity, we see the rate of expenditure increase like we did in the previous part of the book.
-Here we base it on that 1 MET and determine the intensity of activity with a number that relates.
+In this, 1 MET equals the energy used when sitting or lying down.
+This is 3.5 ml of O2 per kg per min.
+Another way to write it would be as 1 kcal per kg per hour.
+Under activity conditions, we see the rate of expenditure increase as we did in the previous part of the book.
+Here we base it on that 1 MET and determine the activity intensity with a number that relates.

 Activities are given values like 4 METS, which would mean 4 times more than when you are working at rest, that 1 MET value of 3.5 ml of O2/kg/min.